Sample report

 Highlights the operational conditions detected in the policy — prior written consent, panel vendor requirements, notice timing, proof-of-loss expectations, settlement consent, and ransom payment restrictions.

-Section 06 · Scenario Exposure
+Section 6 · Scenario Exposure Estimate

 Directional Low / Moderate / High estimates per scenario